AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Experiments

-\textbf{Kernel Size of SBLU.} Table~\ref{tab:exp_ablation_kernel_size} examines the effect of kernel size $K$ in Adaptive SBLU, generating a complex sinusoidal kernel modulated by a two-sided exponential window, and reports FLOPs for the adaptive depthwise convolution only.
+\textbf{Kernel Size of SBLU.}\quad Table~\ref{tab:exp_ablation_kernel_size} examines the effect of kernel size $K$ in Adaptive SBLU, generating a complex sinusoidal kernel modulated by a two-sided exponential window, and reports FLOPs for the adaptive depthwise convolution only.
 Relative to the default $K=63$, increasing $K$ to $127$ yields uniform $+0.1$ absolute improvements on AS-2M mAP, AS-20K mAP, and ESC-50 accuracy, while increasing compute from 4.90M to 9.86M FLOPs; decreasing $K$ to $31$ preserves mAP on AS-2M and AS-20K and reduces ESC-50 by $-0.1$, with 2.41M FLOPs.
-Overall, we observe a mild positive trend whereby broader receptive fields (larger $K$) tend to yield slightly higher scores across the three benchmarks. \textbf{Predictor Architecture.} In our method, the mask predictor is instantiated as a cross-attention module that uses the mask tokens as queries and visible tokens as keys/values.
+Overall, we observe a mild positive trend whereby broader receptive fields (larger $K$) tend to yield slightly higher scores across the three benchmarks.

+\textbf{Predictor Architecture.}\quad In our method, the mask predictor is instantiated as a cross-attention module that uses the mask tokens as queries and visible tokens as keys/values.
 Table~\ref{tab:exp_ablation_arch} reports fine-tuning results when replacing this predictor with the CNN used in prior work~\cite{eat-24, sslam-25, asda-25}.
 Although the cross-attention predictor has more parameters than the CNN, it delivers higher end-to-end throughput and essentially comparable downstream accuracy with small, consistent gains on two datasets.
 Relative to the CNN, throughput increases from 2.72 to 2.83 batches/sec, while the downstream differences are $-0.1$ mAP on AS-2M, $+0.1$ mAP on AS-20K, and $+0.1$ percentage points on ESC-50, respectively.
 We hypothesize two contributing factors: following~\cite{crossmae-24}, 25\% of mask tokens are randomly dropped during training, reducing computation, and optimized attention implementations are employed.
 These observations suggest that cross-attention offers a favorable accuracy-efficiency trade-off for the mask predictor under our training setup.

+\textbf{Clip-level Loss.}\quad The EAT-style teacher-student framework includes a clip-level alignment loss $\mathcal{L}_u$ that matches the student’s class token to a mean-pooled teacher target (Sec.~\ref{sec:loss}).
+To examine the contribution of this clip-level objective under our setup, we ablate it by setting $\eta_u=0$ and removing the class token during pre-training/fine-tuning.
+As shown in Table~\ref{tab:exp_ablation_clip_loss}, disabling $\mathcal{L}_u$ consistently degrades fine-tuning performance across AS-2M, AS-20K, and ESC-50, indicating that the clip-level objective provides complementary global supervision on top of patch-level masked prediction and improves downstream transfer in our framework.